LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       See :term:`static binding`.

    lambda expression
-      A compound term that can be used in place of a goal or closure meta-argument and that abstracts a :term:`predicate definition` by listing its variables and a callable term that implements the definition.
+      A compound term that can be used in place of a goal or :term:`closure` meta-argument and that abstracts a :term:`predicate definition` by listing its variables and a callable term that implements the definition.
 Lambda expressions help avoiding the need of naming and